Cultivating Awe. The science of tapping into a new aspect of a familiar landscape.

 Entrepreneur Derek Sivers also reminds us that, Fish don’t know they’re in water.

-And according Sivers, the same can be said about cultures.
+According Sivers, the same can be said about human’s cultures.

-“We’re surrounded by it, said Sivers, that it is impossible to see.”
+“We’re surrounded by it,” says Sivers, “that it is impossible to see.”

 The New Science of Everyday Wonder: How Cultivating Awe Can Transform Your Life